GIVING Magazine

 Paul Chip Hurd, United Way of the Greater Lehigh Valley

-Larry Raff, Copley Raff, Inc.
+Larry Raff, Copley Raff

 Dr. Sarah K. Nathan, Middletown Community Foundation